 Screen and Viewfinder

-For the few hours that I shot with the LX100 II, I found myself regularly switching between the EVF and the main screen for composing images.
+I find that I regularly switch between using the EVF and the main screen for composing images on the LX100 Mark II.
 There were a few shots where I would have used the screen had it been on a tilting bracket.
 Instead, I had to crouch down and use the viewfinder because a combination of the foreshortening of the image and reflections in the bright sunny conditions made it impossible to use it to compose the shot accurately.

 A few of my ground-level shots are wonky because I couldn’t see the level on the screen and I didn’t want to lie in the busy street.